samgarfoot/Cyber-Security-Monitoring-Incident-Analysis-Lab/2-Privilege Escalation/Findings.md

 ## Overview

+This scenario simulates a Windows privilege escalation attack using PowerShell scripts to create a local user and elevate it to Administrator level.
+The activity is then analysed in Splunk using Windows Event Logs to detect and reconstruct the full attack chain from account creation to privilege escalation.

+---

+## Findings

 The investigation identified a sequence of security events indicating successful privilege escalation on the Windows endpoint.

 Analysis of Windows Security Event Logs within Splunk revealed the following chain of activity: